department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2024-08-appointment-details-card-sort/research-plan.md

 #### ALL Cohort participants
 - All must have a computer or mobile device and are willing to use it to complete the activity.
-- All must have used the Appointments tool on va.gov to manage or schedule their VA medical appointments.
+- All must have used the Appointments tool on VA.gov to manage, review, or schedule their VA medical appointments.

 **Cohort 1: 10 Veterans age 18–24**
 - Group A (5 participants age 18–24)